yuto0121/japanese-aesthetics/content/theEssenceOfJapan/iki.md

 ---

 **References:**
-- Condé, Mary. *Iki: The Elegance of Edo*.
+-Condé, Mary. *Iki: The Elegance of Edo*.
 Tokyo University Press, 2005.
-- Hosokawa, Morihiro. *The Japanese Sense of Aesthetics*.
+-Hosokawa, Morihiro. *The Japanese Sense of Aesthetics*.
 Kodansha International, 2010.